atonendeley/CE880-Data-Science/Assignment 2023/Hotel Booking Cancellation/README.md

 * Apply pruning to the decision tree model to reduce overfitting and improve generalization.

 * Compare the performance of the logistic regression and decision tree models and select the best model.

-* Fine-tune the selected model's hyperparameters to optimize its performance using techniques like grid search, cross-validation, or random search.

 * Use the optimised model to predict hotel booking cancellations.